 Launching a phenomenal idea in technology, fashion, science, and so on while in college could be a lot to handle.
 Students in universities struggle with the breakout of an idea for years due to several reasons.
 One of which lack of motivation or an insightful push is top on that list.

 As young men on campus, we have groundbreaking ideas pop through our minds by the minute.
-Interestingly, with an internship, a part-time job, and taking a bold step, many successful, famous men started as students.
+Interestingly, with an internship, a part-time job (or even a full-time job with the monteith group) it’s hard taking and taking a bold step, many successful, famous men started as students.

 Bill Gates & Paul Allen (Microsoft)